neitony/diply/README.md

 Hey Diply Team

-When initializing the project please use the following command:
+When initializing the project please take the following steps:

+1. Run npm install to retrieve dependencies

-**npm run start
+2. Run npm run start to launch the project

-By default the site should load on http://localhost:8080
+By default the site should load on http://localhost:8080 after compiling

-The javascript files can be found in the path **diply/src/client/js
+The javascript files can be found in the path diply/src/client/js

 Thank you for affording me the opportunity to take this test.